worldamazing/plan/docs/overview.md

 > The implicit question baked into every section of the World Amazing Plan is not *"What do people get?"* but *"What kind of human does this system produce?"*

 To understand the human this system can produce, we must first be honest about the humanity we are working with.
 The sections that follow in this first part, "The Vitals," are a deep dive into the psychological and emotional landscape of our shared human condition.
 The journey through this plan begins with a clear, unflinching look at ourselves, beginning with the core wound of our past to the healed human that waits to emerge.

+## The Great Relief: The True Goal of This Plan
+This plan is not a World Peace Plan.
+It is about building a world where humanity can finally experience a state of profound and total **relief.** And from this, through our shared efforts, the world, the people, and everything about life transforms into a truly amazing experience, including the act of living life itself.
+And all of this is rooted in relief.

+For millennia, we have dreamed of "world peace," imagining it as a state where all wars have ended.
+But this is a fragile and incomplete vision.
+Even if every border were secure and every army laid down its arms, humanity would still not be at peace.
+We would still be trapped in a state of relentless, low-grade warfare with the systems that govern our lives.

+The truth is, a world without war but still defined by debt, by the endless pressure to work for survival, by the anxiety of of a self performing for acceptance, and by the weight of our unhealed wounds would be an untenable peace.
+It would be a global pressure cooker, destined to explode.

+The goal of the World Amazing Plan is therefore not just to stop the fighting, but to **turn off the heat.** It is a plan for a new kind of peace: the peace of **True Relief.**

+This relief is multi-layered:
+*   It is the **Economic Relief** of a life without rent, mortgage, or debt.
+*   It is the **Temporal Relief** of a world where your time is your own, not a commodity to be sold.
+*   It is the **Physical Relief** of a body no longer wracked by the chronic stress of survival.
+*   And most profoundly, it is the **Psychological Relief** of putting down the armor of a lifetime—the shame, the fear, the anger, the performance—and finally being able to be fully, and safely, yourself.

+This is the ultimate promise of the plan.
+But to achieve this state of total relief, we cannot simply build new cities on top of our old wounds.
+We must first have the courage to understand the nature of the pressure itself.
+The journey to relief begins with a clear and unflinching diagnosis of the wound that created the pressure in the first place.

 ## The Core Wound: Our 10,000-Year Cycle of Distortion